What You Need To Know Before Paying Off Your Consumer Proposal Early

 Can I Pay Off a Consumer Proposal Early?

-Yes! one of the benefits of a consumer proposal over bankruptcy is you can pay it off as soon as you want and become debt-free sooner.
+Yes!
+One of the benefits of a consumer proposal over bankruptcy is you can pay it off as soon as you want and become debt-free sooner.
 Consumer proposals must be completed within 60 months, so most are structured to be paid for the lowest monthly payment over this period.
 However, there is no restriction on how soon a consumer proposal can be completed once accepted by your creditors.

 Also, there are no penalties for paying it off early.
-To pay it off sooner, you should contact your Licensed Insolvency Trustee to make arrangements to increase the amount or frequency of your payments.
+To pay it off faster, you should contact your Licensed Insolvency Trustee to make arrangements to increase the amount or frequency of your payments.

 When Should You Pay Off a Consumer Proposal Early?